 The first season of Lisa Hanawalt’s Tuca & Bertie marked both one of the strangest and one of the best Netflix cartoons I saw during the 2010s.
-Set in a world populated by anthropomorphic fauna and flora, the show follows two ambitious gal-pals, the boisterous toucan Tuca (voiced by executive producer Tiffany Haddish) and the anxious song thrush Bertie (voiced by executive producer Ali Wong), as they navigate the adversities of adulthood in Bird Town.
+Set in a world populated by anthropomorphic fauna and flora, the show follows two ambitious gal-pals, the boisterous toucan Tuca (voiced by executive producer Tiffany Haddish) and the anxious song thrush Bertie (voiced by Chinese/Vietnamese-American executive producer Ali Wong), as they navigate the adversities of adulthood in Bird Town.
 Hanawalt demonstrated animation’s potential for stimulating storytelling and entertainingly surreal humor, while Haddish and Wong delivered the necessary chemistry, comic dialogue timing, and pathos.
-Future Oscar nominee Steven Yeun provided a versatile co-starring performance, as Bertie’s boyfriend, the nerdy robin Speckle.
+Future Korean-American Oscar nominee Steven Yeun provided a versatile co-starring performance, as Bertie’s boyfriend, the nerdy robin Speckle.
 Even though Netflix didn’t end Tuca & Bertie on a cliffhanger, the first season finale still left the door open for additional storylines.
 When Adult Swim announced a revival, it became my most-anticipated cartoon of this year.

 Airdate: June 13, 2021 (#11)

 Writer: Shauna McGarry

 You know, if your car’s broken, you go to a mechanic.
 Well, my brains are broken.-Bertie